Plan your Enterprise Voice solution in Skype for Business Server

-Summary: Learn about your options for planning a unified voice and communications solution in Skype for Business Server 2015.
+Summary: Learn about your options for planning a unified voice and communications solution in Skype for Business Server.

 Skype for Business Server offers two on-premises Enterprise Voice options—Enterprise Voice and Call Via Work—for you to integrate the telephone system of your organization with your Skype for Business Server deployment, making for a true unified communications solution.
 Both options enable users to use their Skype for Business client to initiate voice calls with other users, both inside and outside of your organization.

 You can also take advantage of Microsoft Cloud PBX services, including PBX services and PSTN calling, by connecting your on-premises telephony infrastructure to services provided by Skype for Business Online.
-For more information, see Plan your Phone System in Office 365 (Cloud PBX) solution.
+For more information, see Microsoft telephony solutions.

 You can also use both Enterprise Voice and Call Via Work together.

 Enterprise Voice is the most complete voice offering.
 It is a software-powered Voice over IP (VoIP) solution, providing a very rich feature set, including rich integration with Outlook and Exchange, and many powerful features such as Response Groups, Call Park, team calling, Group Call Pickup, and Enhanced Emergency E9-1-1 support.
 With Enterprise Voice, users use an audio device such as a headset with their computer, or a VoIP-enabled phone, instead of a traditional PSTN or PBX phone.